 You will shelter us all

 “Misty Dreams” sets a mid-paced clip in reinforcing a melodic metal based heading.
-Opening to eerie keyboards, the song charges and grinds its distance to staunch guitar riffs backed by technical drum underpinnings.
-Chorus is every bit as catchy as on those preceding it but taking the more forthright heading.
+Opening to eerie keyboards, the song charges and grinds its distance to staunch guitar riffs backed by technical drumming.
+Melody is every bit profound as those preceding but taking the more forthright heading.
 Rounding things out are some falsettos from Pascual.

-Non-stop double bass carried “Open Your Eyes” its distance, an unremitting slugger combining the best aspects of the heavier symphonic material and that taking a more melodic approach.
-Tempo might be furious and mentality resounding but putting things over the top is a luxurious chorus in which abundant backing vocals prevail.
+Non-stop double bass carries the distance of “Open Your Eyes”, an unremitting slugger combining the best aspects of the heavier symphonic material and that taking a more melodic approach.
+Tempo might be furious and mentality resounding but putting things over the top is a luxurious refrain to see abundant backing vocals prevail.
 Lyric snippet:

 Day by day I’ve lived my life